 What Are Fixed Income Mutual Funds?

-Fixed-income mutual funds, commonly known as debt funds, focus on investments that pay regular returns.
-They are ideal for investors who need predictable income from their investments.
+Fixed-income mutual funds, commonly known as debt funds, focus on investments that pay regular returns through interest and maturity proceeds.
+They are ideal for investors who need lower volatility compared to equity.

 - Government and corporate bonds